fireblade-engine/ecs/README.md

 A `Family` has entities as members and component types as family traits.

 Create a family by calling `.family` with a set of traits on the nexus.
-A family that containts only entities with a `Movement` and `PlayerInput` component, but no `Texture` component is created by
+A family that contains only entities with a `Movement` and `PlayerInput` component, but no `Texture` component is created by

 ```swift
 let family = nexus.family(requiresAll: Movement.self, PlayerInput.self,